The best wireless headphones for 2024: Bluetooth options for every budget

-Over-ear, noise canceling headphones tend to offer the best balance of sound quality, noise blockage, reliable Bluetooth connections and extra features that you can get in the headphone space.
-But just because a particular pair of cans ticks all of the boxes doesn’t mean it will look, sound and feel just as good as another; some companies like Sony, Bose and others lead the pack.
-Engadget reviews dozens of headphones every year and we test out even more to keep our finger on the pulse.
-In this guide, we’ve highlighted our top picks for the best wireless headphones based on the best mix of features, including overall audio quality, ANC performance, comfort, advanced audio tools and more.
+Over-ear, noise cancelling headphones offer the best mix of sound quality, noise reduction, comfort and extra features that you can get today.
+But there are dozens to choose from now as the space has gotten more saturated over the past few years.
+That’s a good thing in part because it’s brought more affordable options with compelling feature sets, but nevertheless, deciding how to spend your money has gotten a bit harder.
+Engadget reviews dozens of wireless headphones every year and we test out even more to keep our finger on the pulse.
+In this guide, we’ve highlighted our top picks for the best wireless headphones based on the best mix of features, including overall audio quality, ANC performance, Bluetooth connections, advanced audio tools and more.
 Our six favorites, which have remained the same since the start of 2024, offer all of the conveniences we’d expect in a set of high-quality wireless headphones, with a range of prices to help you stay within your budget.

 How to choose the best wireless headphones for you